Leica S Typ 007 vs X Typ 113

 - More compact: Is smaller (133x73mm vs 160x120mm) and will fit more readily into a bag.

-- Less heavy: Has a lower weight even though it has a lens build in (unlike the S Typ 007).
+- Less heavy: Has a lower weight even though it has a lens built in (unlike the S Typ 007).

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the S Typ 007 or the X Typ 113.
-User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
-This is where reviews by experts come in.
-The table below summarizes the assessments of some of the best known camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).
-The detailed reviews can be accessed by clicking on the site logo in the table header.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the S Typ 007 and the X Typ 113 in practical situations.
+At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.

 Other camera comparisons